The Gunny Sack

 Please note that this blog post was made using store-bought self-rising flour.
 If you choose to make your own, your results may vary and you'll have to make adjustments to the dough.

-I’ve only ever made two ingredient dough focaccia bread with plain, fat-free Greek yogurt.
-That being said, readers have told me that they’ve successfully used full fat, 2% or 5% Greek yogurt.
+I've only made two ingredient dough focaccia bread with plain, fat-free Greek yogurt.
+That being said, readers have told me that they've successfully used full fat, 2% or 5% Greek yogurt.

 mixing dough with hand mixer